QuantEcon/lecture-source-jl/README.md

 4. Grab a coffee.
 The Julia side executes in serial, so it takes about an hour (modulo your processor speed.)

 5. After it's done, in a terminal run `docker stop quantecon-docker` and `docker rm quantecon-docker`.
 This will garbage-collect the container, and free the name `quantecon-docker` for your next run.
 If you're having trouble, run `docker rm -f quantecon-docker` to force removal.

+## Advanced Setup

+For an AOT-precompiled build, run `util/packagecompile.jl`.

+**This will have side-effects for your Julia system** (i.e., it will "bake in" versions of Plots, DataFrames, CSV, and StatsPlots.)
+You can re-run the script again whenever the upstream `quantecon-notebooks-julia` TOML changes, and reinstall Julia to get back to the old sysimg.